AnthonyGiretti/Calzolari-EFCore-Flurl-FakeBearerToken-TestServer/README.md

-# Clean integration tests with EF Core, Flurl, FakeBearer and Calzolari.TestServer.EntityFramework
+# Clean integration tests with Calzolari.TestServer.EntityFramework

 A fluent library to easily write integration tests for ASP.NET Core with EntityFramework Core.